Note: ENGL 102 or 120 is a prerequisite for all religious studies courses.

 RELST 249: The Islamic Tradition (3)

-Introduction to the religion of Islam, its mythology, ritual practice, sacred texts and society.
+This course is an introduction to the religion of Islam.
+Attention will be given to its mythology, ritual practice, sacred texts and society.
 The course will focus on the origins of the Islamic tradition in Arabia, examine its spread through various regions, and culminate in an examination of more recent developments.

 RELST 252: Third World Religious Views (3)